• Skip to main content

 Pressure cook chickpeas

-• Pressure cook or boil the soaked black chickpeas until soft.
-Let it cool on its own.
+• Pressure cook or boil the soaked black chickpeas with salt until soft.
+It can take 4 to 5 whistles on medium heat or 35 mins in Instant Pot.
+Let the pressure cool on its own.
 Check the doneness and pressure cook more if required.
 The chickpeas should hold the shape and yet be melted in the mouth soft.

 Prepare the kadala curry

-• Add the grated ginger (or ginger-garlic paste) and sauté for a couple of minutes
+• Add the grated ginger (or ginger-garlic paste) and a few green chillies and sauté for a minute.

-• Add all the spice powders and fry for a couple of minutes until the raw smell is gone
+• Add all the spice powders and fry for a couple of minutes until the raw smell is gone.
+You may add a few tablespoons of water to prevent them from getting burnt.

-• Dump all of the cooked black chickpeas along with the water and bring this to boil
+• Dump all of the cooked black chickpeas along with the water and bring this to a full boil.

-• Add the coconut paste, wash down the jar with some water and add that too and bring to a boil on low to medium flame and let it simmer while you prepare the tadka
+• Add the prepared coconut paste, wash down the jar with some water and add that too and bring to a boil on low to medium flame and let it simmer while you prepare the tadka.

 tadka

-• Serve hot with warm puttu (steamed rice cake) or chapatis
+• Serve hot with warm puttu (steamed rice cake) or boiled rice or chapatis.

 More South Indian Recipes